-Some broad strokes: I went to college in Boulder for an English degree, then back to Alaska for a couple years before heading to Vancouver and then Seattle for grad school.
+I went to college in Boulder for an English degree, then back to Alaska for a couple years before heading to Vancouver and then Seattle for grad school.
 Growing up in the frozen, dark north, I think the snow is in my bones; I love to ski and snowboard.
-I also feel it's my duty as an Alaskan to meet an amazing New York woman and dispel rumors of my native land, mostly those regarding igloos and dogsleds.
+I also feel it's my duty as an Alaskan to dispel rumors of my native land, mostly those regarding igloos and dogsleds.
 But not plaid--we are a plaid-loving people.

 I love the process of making.
 It can be anything, really.
 From food to motorcycles--I love to see how things go together, and make some of it myself.
 I'm lucky that I get to do so in my job as it makes the hours fly by.

 Oh, and I invented a recipe for brownies as cookies: Brookies©, and I might just make 'em for you.

-But this is who I'd like to meet: someone who is smart and funny.
+I want to meet someone who is smart and funny.
 Sarcasm and sass are great.
 I'm drawn to bold women, though quiet strength is also appealing, as long as you can laugh.
 I'm attracted to someone who can roll with it, who can handle a crisis or change in plans with smooth grace and style.

 Let's see, what' on my DVR ... the Daily Show, Colbert, Justified, The Americans, Mythbusters.
 Why isn't there a new season of House of Cards every month?!
 Bullshit, Netflix.